xyproto/zsnes/README.md

 Running `make` produces a 32-bit ELF executable with MMX and not SSE support (to play nicely with the 32-bit Assembly code that parts of ZSNES are written in).

-Compiling ZSNES so that it works on 64-bit x86 is a goal.
-Supporting 32-bit x86 is not a goal, but pull requests are welcome.
+* Compiling ZSNES so that it works on 64-bit x86 is a goal (that has been reached).
+* Supporting 32-bit x86 is not a goal, but pull requests are welcome.

 Tested on Arch Linux.